 - 1. All reasonable and appropriate investigative leads have been exhausted; - 2.
-An investigation has identified a pattern of possible violations; or - 3.
-When one or more violations included in the identified pattern has been investigated and corroborated; and - 4.
+An investigation has identified a pattern of possible violations; or - When one or more violations included in the identified pattern has been investigated and corroborated; and - 4.
 Findings have been recorded in writing together with final recommendations and reasons for recommendation.

 If the SIU establishes a reasonable belief that fraud has been committed, the SIU shall immediately notify the appropriate state insurance department or governing authority of the fraudulent occurrence.
 All notifications to state insurance departments or other governing authorities shall meet all state mandated time deadlines for such notifications, including, but not limited to, California's 60-day notification requirement.
+The Company shall utilize a state's electronic reporting system along with any other alternative means available to report suspected fraud.
+The Company shall maintain a record of the date that the suspected fraud was identified along with the date that it reports any such activity to the Insurance Department or other governing authority.
 Upon completion of an investigation in which the following criteria is met, the Legal Department on behalf of the SIU will complete all applicable referral forms and refer the matter and/or case to the local authorities for further investigation or other appropriate actions.

-- 1. Any application or claim where the facts and circumstances create a reasonable suspicion that a person or entity fraudulent act has occurred; - 2.
-There is sufficient independent evidence corroborating the reasonable suspicion from which a person could reasonably conclude that a person or entity has entered into a fraudulent act.
+1. Any application or claim where the facts and circumstances create a reasonable suspicion that a person or entity fraudulent act has occurred;

+- 2. There is sufficient independent evidence corroborating the reasonable suspicion from which a person could reasonably conclude that a person or entity has entered into a fraudulent act.
 This includes: - a.
 Statement from a witness: - b.
 Documentary evidence that directly negates a material element of the claim or directly establishes the falsity of a material element of an insurance application; - c.
-An expert report; - d.
+An expert report; and - d.
 Any other apparent misrepresentations tending to negate a possibility that the misrepresentation was merely an error.